Working from home? You're not alone.

 Best VPNs to Use While Working at Home

-Some of the suggestions on this list come down to personal preference and comfort, but a good VPN is an essential bit of kit when working outside of the office.
+Some of the suggestions on this list come down to personal preference and comfort, but a good VPN is an essential tool when working outside of the office.
 It'll keep all the data you send across any wifi network secure and protected.

 You can also use it in your own time, for accessing geo-blocked content, such as a certain country's Netflix library.